Intro

 User journey

-After studying competitors, we chose a local service whose experience was described by a consumer in one of the interviews of the qualitative research.
+After studying competitors, I chose a local service whose experience was described by a consumer in one of the interviews of the qualitative research.
 Taking a journey based on his testimony, in which he decided to customize his bicycle, we can discover new opportunities and solutions.

 Value Proposition Canvas